Published by MBA Skool Team, Last Updated: September 21, 2021

-Focus group interview is a tool for qualitative market research where a group of people are selected and asked about their opinion or perceptions about a particular topic.
+Focus group interview is a tool for qualitative marketing research where a group of people are selected and asked about their opinion or perceptions about a particular topic, product or a service.
 The environment is interactive where the participants are free to discuss with each other.

 • There is a trained moderator and a small group of respondents

-• Participants are normally similar in terms or either demographics or psychographics or buying behaviour/attitudes
+• Participants are normally similar in terms or either demographics or psychographics or buying behavior/attitudes

 • Participants are unknown to each other